knah/VRCMods/README.md

  This mod uses [Google Noto](https://www.google.com/get/noto/) font, licensed under [SIL Open Font License 1.1](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).

+ ## HWIDPatch
+This mod allows you to fake your Hardware ID.
+This mod creates a new ID on launch and saves it for future launches.
+The ID can be changed in `modprefs.ini` afterwards.
+Set it to empty string to generate a new one.
+Privacy first!

  ## CoreLimiter
 A mod to automatically limit your game to a certain amount of CPU cores.
 This can be used to boost performance on some Ryzen CPUs by limiting the game to a single CCX.
 Naturally, limiting the game may reduce maximum possible performance under heavy load, and results are highly dependent on how well the game is multithreaded.